 Clearly it is important that your claim as a creditor is properly presented so as to achieve the highest priority in the bankruptcy claims list.
-The Bankruptcy Law Firm of Don Harris is available to assist creditors in identifying those claims which can be filed and to properly present then to the bankruptcy court so that they can achieve the highest possible priority.
-Don Harris’ Bankruptcy Firm can also assist creditors in contracting qualified investigators, if necessary, to make sure that the debtor is not hiding information about their personal assets or debts.
+New Mexico Financial and Family Law is available to assist creditors in identifying those claims which can be filed and to properly present then to the bankruptcy court so that they can achieve the highest possible priority.
+New Mexico Financial and Family Law can also assist creditors in contracting qualified investigators, if necessary, to make sure that the debtor is not hiding information about their personal assets or debts.

 Bankruptcy – Court Hearings

 All that said, if the debtor’s attorney does not protect the debtor, does not give the debtor good advice prior to filing for bankruptcy, or the debtor engages in other prohibited activity, these creditor protections can go away.
 For instance, if a debtor engages in a process called defalcation or attempts to rack up large purchases on credit or engage in a large-scale loan agreement in the period just prior to a bankruptcy filing, creditors can attempt to nullify the bankruptcy, thus ending the automatic stay and allowing for further creditor actions (harassment).

 Given the above, there are certain secured creditors who can continue to request money from debtors or solicit funds even after the debtor has gotten a bankruptcy discharge.
 For instance, the debtor may still be obligated to make good on student loans, child support payments, secured debts, or settlements from injuries that were willfully caused by the debtor.